qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

    2)convolution determine the filter type like sobel , wavelet etc. those make image energe focus on significant places.

-   3)after try relu and tanh function, relu is more unstable than tanh continuous function. but  relu perfomance is great.
+   3)after try relu and tanh function, relu is more unstable than tanh continuous function. but  relu perfomance may great.
 So, in training process, unlinear is a good choice.

    4)ensure the each image or data is unique is important for training.